Pachuco Prats: Real Madrid

-In 1927, Murcia loaned Prats to Real Madrid for its tour of America, playing a total of 12 matches in Argentina, Uruguay, Peru, Cuba, Mexico, and the United States, most notably against the Argentine national team on 9 July, in which he successfully nullified Raimundo Orsi, who went on to score in the 1934 FIFA World Cup final, in an eventual goalless draw.
+In 1927, Murcia loaned Prats to Real Madrid for its tour of the Americas, playing a total of 12 matches in Argentina, Uruguay, Peru, Cuba, Mexico, and the United States, most notably against the Argentine national team on 9 July, in which he successfully nullified Raimundo Orsi, who went on to score in the 1934 FIFA World Cup final, in an eventual goalless draw.
 As soon as he arrived in Murcia, Prats informed Murcia that he had reached an agreement with Madrid to sign for them, with Murcia achieving a profit of 17,000 pesetas with the transfer.

 In his first season at the club, Prats helped Madrid win both the Madrid Regional Championship and the 1927–28 Copa Federación Centro, starting in the latter's final against Atlético Madrid (3–0).
 The following season, on 10 February, he was one of the eleven footballers who played in Real's first-ever match in the Spanish top division, helping his side to a 5–0 win over CE Europa.
 In the following matchday, he started in La Liga's first-ever El Clásico, helping his side to a 2–1 win over Barça.

 Together with the likes of Félix Quesada, José María Peña, Jaime Lazcano, and Gaspar Rubio, he was a member of the Madrid squad that reached back-to-back finals in the Copa del Rey in 1929 and 1930, both of which ending in losses to RCD Espanyol (2–1) and Athletic Bilbao (3–2).
 In the 1931–32 season, Prats played 14 league matches as Madrid won its first-ever La Liga title, finishing the league unbeaten.
 The following season, Madrid won the league again, but this time, Prats did not play a single league match.
 He stayed at Madrid for six years, from 1927 to 1933, scoring 1 goal in 117 official matches for Madrid, including 1 goal in 50 La Liga matches, 30 cup matches, and 37 in the regional championship.